magento/devdocs/guides/v2.1/config-guide/varnish/config-varnish-configure.md

 If headers like these do *not* display, stop Varnish, check your `default.vcl`, and try again.

 #### Look at HTML response headers
-There are several ways to look at response headers, including using a browser {% glossarytooltip 9fceecbe-31be-4e49-aac7-11d155a85382 %}plug-in{% endglossarytooltip %} like Live HTTP Headers (<a href="https://addons.mozilla.org/en-GB/firefox/addon/live-http-headers/" target="_blank">Firefox</a>) or a browser inspector.
+There are several ways to look at response headers, including using a browser {% glossarytooltip 9fceecbe-31be-4e49-aac7-11d155a85382 %}plug-in{% endglossarytooltip %} like Live HTTP Headers ([Firefox](https://addons.mozilla.org/en-GB/firefox/addon/live-http-headers/){:target="_blank"}) or a browser inspector.

 The following example uses `curl`.
 You can enter this command from any machine that can access the Magento server using HTTP.